SWAP WITH TWAP

 Therefore, Integral introduces a new design that delivers the same price-impact-mitigating effect just like physical TWAP, without the need to split your orders and pay for extra fees.

 Once the order is submitted, it will wait in the smart contract for 30 minutes before interacting with the pool.
 During this time, the protocol will pick up price information from the Uniswap V2 oracle and calculate TWAP.
 After 30 minutes elapses, the protocol will execute the whole order at TWAP.

 In terms of the amount of tokens received, this practice delivers the same result as physical TWAP without actually splitting the order, because they are both executed at TWAP.

 TWAP is mathematically defined as the arithmetic mean of the prices in a period.
 Suppose the interval between blocks being mined is constant, and 1 ETH = 4,100 USDC on block #1, 4,110 USDC on block #2, and 4,105 USDC on block #3, then TWAP for these 3 blocks is (4,100 + 4,110 + 4,105) / 3 = 4,105 USDC.

 A DEX like Uniswap relies on curves to deduce price between two assets based on their amounts in the pool.
 A large swap will both increase and decrease the amount of assets, thus changing the ratio/price substantially and resulting price impact.

-This does not apply to Integral SIZE, whose price is solely determined by the oracle.
+This does not apply to Integral, whose price is solely determined by the oracle.
 Even if a large order does change the ratio between two assets, it will not affect the TWAP used to execute the order.

 It creates the effect that the WHOLE liquidity of the pool is concentrated on the price point of TWAP.
 In theory, you can even swap all the liquidity out of the pool with 1 single TWAP.

-Please visit the dedicate section to learn more about how Integral SIZE interacts with oracle.
+Please visit the dedicated section to learn more about how Integral interacts with oracle.